utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/tailwind-responsive_l7p0km.mp4" type="video/mp4" />
 </video>

 The next element is very similar.
-The only different thing is the position of the title is reversed, and the left side is a column layout.
+The only difference is that the title's position is reversed, and the left side is a column layout.

 ```html
 <div class="flex flex-col-reverse gap-4 md:flex-row">